Masters in Management Information System (MIS)

 What kind of people will you come across in an MIS Program?

 In an MIS class, you will find students from a variety of backgrounds.
-You will find students who just finished their undergraduate degree and decided to pursue a post-graduate program right after.
+You will find students who just finished their undergraduate degree and decided to immediately pursue a post-graduate program, students who are pursuing the degree in order to advance beyond the pure technical role they were in, and students who do not have a strong background in information technology and are looking to switch careers.

 So, what do you do after an MIS?